 Make Sense of This: Visitors Respond to the Walker’s Collection is an exploratory exhibition that invites visitors to share feedback, fostering a dialogue with audiences in order to impact future Walker shows.
-The presentation is organized in four chapters that unfold over a period of nine months.
+The presentation is organized in four chapters that unfold over a period of sixteen months.
 Each new rotation offers a compelling grouping of works drawn from the Walker’s collection, spanning different mediums and time periods while centering on a specific theme.

 Featuring a selection of paintings, photographs, and sculptures, the first chapter focuses on portraits.
 Together, the works on view consider how diverse lived experiences find expression in artistic depictions of family, friends, and artists themselves.
 Other chapters take a closer look at the connections between music and visual art, notions of memory and commemoration, and ways that today’s artists push the boundaries of art movements from the past, such as 1970s Minimalism.